israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Tags allow you to parse template literals with a function.
 The first argument of a tag function contains an array of string values.

+In the end, your function can return your manipulated string (or it can return something completely different as described in the next example).

 ### Comments